WellAlly Logo

 Why Dizziness Happens

 Dizziness isn't a single symptom, but a general term for several different sensations.
-Medicine typically divides it into three categories:
+According to the journal Neurology, medicine typically divides it into three categories:

 Presyncope is the feeling of about to faint—vision going black, unsteady, about to lose consciousness.
 This usually indicates inadequate brain blood supply—could be orthostatic hypotension (blood pressure drops when standing too fast), arrhythmia (heart's pumping function abnormal), anemia, hypoglycemia.